shawnlknight/blog/_posts/2016-03-09-autopilot.markdown

 ---
 layout: post
-title:  "Autopilot"
+title: Autopilot
-date:   2016-03-09
+date: {}
-categories:
+categories: null
-comments: True
+comments: true
+published: true
 ---

-Do you ever feel like you are drifting through life on autopilot?
+Do you ever feel like you are drifting through your life on autopilot?

 I feel like this sometimes during the work week.
 It’s as if I have tunnel vision to everything I’m not actively involved in.